 Apart from all the boring stuff like VAT paid, relevant insurance, business administartion, payroll etc. You know the stuff that it takes to run a business in 2019.

-Your race times will be recorded by Sportident Electronic timing and full results throughout the race and results online.
-Use of the facilities at Nevisrange.
+Your race times will be recorded by Sportident Electronic timing and full results will be available throughout the race and full results will be online very soon after the finish.

 Event village with great food and drink.

 On site and on course tech support.

 Entertainment, "Music and Laughter with a hey hey we're the boys to entertain you" those of you of age may want to sing that wee line.

 There will be parking gestapo working the main sites that we are using to help, please listen to them, they are going to get you all in!
 Please note there is ample parking for all participants, there is not ample space for every participant to park and have an easy up, bbq, toilet tent etc etc. We will do our best to accommodate all needs where possible.
 Parking for Caravans and larger motorhomes will be atNevis Range over spill car park.
 Please keep an eye on the website for updates around the start of April.

 The event schedule is not quite complete, although here is a rough breakdown of how the day will work.
 We will keep you posted as the day builds.

 FRIDAY 26TH APRIL